History of the England national football team: The Munich disaster and the 1958 World Cup

-1960s

-World Champions

-By the 1960s, English tactics and training had started to improve, and England turned in a respectable performance in the 1962 World Cup in Chile, losing in the quarter-finals to the eventual winners, Brazil.
+By the 1960s, English tactics and training had started to improve, and England turned in a respectable performance in the 1962 World Cup in Chile, losing 3–1 in the quarter-finals to the eventual winners, Brazil.
 By now, more young players were making their mark, including the elegant young defender Bobby Moore.
-Indeed, the squad taken by England to Chile was the youngest, on average, ever taken to a major tournament, with no player over the age of 29, the oldest being the 28-year-old Maurice Norman.
-After Winterbottom retired in 1962, England's former captain Alf Ramsey was appointed and crucially won the right to choose the squad and team himself, taking that role away from the selection committee.
-Ramsey boldly predicted that England would win the next World Cup, which England were hosting.
+After Winterbottom left in 1962 to become general secretary of the Central Council of Physical Recreation, England's former captain Alf Ramsey was appointed and crucially won the right to choose the squad and team himself, taking that role away from the selection committee.

+Alf Ramsey (1963–1974)

+As part of the FA's centenary celebrations, England hosted a Rest of the World XI at Wembley Stadium with the Three Lions winning 2–1.

+World champions

+Two months before the tournament, Ramsey boldly predicted that England would win the next World Cup, which England were hosting.
 Ramsey's prediction came true, and the 1966 World Cup on home soil was England's finest moment.
 Ramsey's England team were nicknamed the "Wingless Wonders", a phrase coined by the press after Ramsey devised a new 4-3-3 system that relied on hard-running midfield players rather than natural wingers.
 An unremarkable group phase saw them win two and draw one of their games, with a 30-yard strike by Bobby Charlton at Wembley against Mexico proving a highlight.
 An injury to the centre-forward Jimmy Greaves in the final group match against France prompted Ramsey into a rethink for the quarter-final against Argentina, and the inexperienced replacement Geoff Hurst responded by scoring the only goal of the game.
 Charlton then hit both goals in a 2–1 semi-final win over Portugal to take England into the final, where they met West Germany.

 By now, Greaves was fit again, but Ramsey kept faith with Hurst, despite calls from the media for the main goalscorer to return.
 England won the final 4–2 after extra time, with three goals from Hurst and one from Martin Peters.
-Hurst's second goal became the most controversial in England football history, with West Germany's players protesting that the ball did not fully cross the goal-line after bouncing down from the crossbar.
-In 1995, researchers from Oxford University announced the results of computer video analysis of the television footage, which gave new angles of view: they concluded that the shot had not crossed the line.
+Hurst's second goal was controversial, with West Germany's players protesting that the ball did not fully cross the goal-line after bouncing down from the crossbar.
 Moore became the first and, to date, only England captain to lift the World Cup.
 The game prompted a memorable piece of commentary from the BBC's Kenneth Wolstenholme when describing the run and shot from Hurst which led to his third goal at the end of extra time: "Some of the crowd are on the pitch, they think it's all over!...It is now!"
-Hurst has stated that, with England already leading 3–2, he was merely trying to put the ball into the stand to kill the last few seconds, but his shot found the German net.